chrisyeungwc/Prediction-On-Hang-Seng-Index-Using-Deep-Learning/README.md

 # Prediction On Hang Seng Index Using Deep Learning
-<sub>> This project is my dissertation of the master degree
+> This project is my dissertation of the master degree
-> Whole project is implemented by Python.</sup>
+> Whole project is implemented by Python.

 ***Project Objective***

 The aim of this research is to use deep learning as the main method to perform stock market forecasting with various model settings such as features engineering, ensemble methods, to provide predictive insights for client trading department, e.g. investment advisors and relationship managers.

 The objectives of this research are listed as below: